vfaronov/mitmproxy-httpolice/doc/walkthrough.rst

 Silencing unwanted notices
 --------------------------

-Witht the ``httpolice_silence`` option, you can tell HTTPolice whice notice IDs to :ref:`silenced <silence>`.
+Witht the ``httpolice_silence`` option, you can tell HTTPolice which notice IDs to :ref:`silence <silence>`.
 They will disappear from flow details, and so on.

 When editing this option in mitmproxy’s interactive options editor, type ``a`` to add a new item, then type the notice ID, then Esc to commit.